Muhideenthegreat/FDSFE_MMustapha/README.md

 ## FDSFE_MMustapha

--what is the reason why you decided to take the class?
+- What is the reason why you decided to take the class?
 I decided to take this class becasuse I had some exposure to machine learning over the summer and I would love to build on that

 - What do you hope to learn the most